muzkii/PixelPlay/README.md

     Examples of Application with Responsive Design:

-    1. Tokopedia
+    1. Tokopedia <br>
             Tokopedia adjusts its layout to fit various screen sizes.
 Even on mobile devices, the screen resolution of let's say and Iphone and Android are different, but Tokopedia manages to provide user with optimized sidebars and navigation options.

-    2. Twitter (X)
+    2. Twitter (X) <br>
             Twitter (X) being a Social Media can change its layout based on mobile or dekstop, there are some unofficial sources online that say Twitter (X) can be run on Smartfridges.

     Examples of Application **without** Responsive Design:

-    1. Some University's Faculty Websites
+    1. Some University's Faculty Websites <br>
             Older universities websites might not have responsive layouts.
 These systems are designed for desktop users, without constant updates, making them difficult to navigate on smaller screens.

 3. ** Explain the differences between margin, border, and padding, and how to implement these three things!**

-    1. Margin : The margin is the outermost space that separates an element from its neighboring elements.
+    1. Margin : <br>
+        The margin is the outermost space that separates an element from its neighboring elements.
 It defines the space outside the border of an element.
 Margins are used to create space between different elements on the page, preventing them from touching or overlapping.

     Implementation :

         ```bash